+LAG and LEAD Analytic Functions.
+The LAG and LEAD analytic functions were introduced in 8.1.6 to give access to multiple rows within a table, without the need for a self-join.
 Related articles.
 Introduction Both LAG and LEAD functions have the same usage, as shown below.
 LAG (value_expression [,offset] [,default]) OVER ([query_partition_clause] order_by_clause) LEAD (value_expression [,offset] [,default]) OVER ([query_partition_clause] order_by_clause) value_expression - Can be a column or a built-in function, except for other analytic functions. offset - The number of rows preceeding/following the current row, from which the data is to be retrieved.
+The default value is 1. default - The value returned if the offset is outside the scope of the window.
 Looking at the EMP table, we query the data in salary (SAL) order.

 So I need to somehow dynamically subtract the previous row's TTL_X from the current rows TTL_X and insert that value in the current row.
 Any ideas?
 Example data set: If you need clarification, please ask.
 Thanks, Let us presume you have the following data in a table named mytab: Using LEAD and CASE provides the the results you desire: SELECT ct_date, ttl_x, CASE WHEN new_x IS NULL THEN (lead(ttl_x) OVER (ORDER BY ct_date)) - nvl(ttl_x,0) ELSE new_x END new_x FROM mytab; Updating the table is also fairly simple:

 How to give rownumber for each group.
 PL/SQL Practices: On BULK COLLECT.
 DEVELOPER: PL/SQL Practices By Steven Feuerstein Best practices for knowing your LIMIT and kicking %NOTFOUND I have started using BULK COLLECT whenever I need to fetch large volumes of data.
 This has caused me some trouble with my DBA, however.
 He is complaining that although my programs might be running much faster, they are also consuming way too much memory.
+He refuses to approve them for a production rollout.
+What's a programmer to do?
 The most important thing to remember when you learn about and start to take advantage of features such as BULK COLLECT is that there is no free lunch.
 Specifically, memory for collections is stored in the program global area (PGA), not the system global area (SGA).

 The tables contain all matches and goals from UEFA EURO 2012 Football Championship in Poland and Ukraine.
 The first example shows the goal scored by 'Bender'.
 Show matchid and player name for all goals scored by Germany. teamid = 'GER' SELECT * FROM goal WHERE player LIKE '%Bender' SELECT matchid, player FROM goal WHERE teamid LIKE 'GER' result From the previous query you can see that Lars Bender's goal was scored in game 1012.
 Show id, stadium, team1, team2 for game 1012 SELECT id,stadium,team1,team2 FROM game WHERE stadium LIKE '%Warsaw%' SELECT id,stadium,team1,team2 FROM game WHERE id=1012 You can combine the two steps into a single query with a JOIN.

 SQL was developed by IBM in the 1970s for use in System R, and is a de facto standard, as well as an ISO and ANSI standard.
 In common usage SQL also encompasses DML (Data Manipulation Language), for INSERTs, UPDATEs, DELETEs and DDL (Data Definition Language), used for creating and modifying tables and other database structures.
 The development of SQL is governed by standards.
+A major revision to the SQL standard was completed in 1992, called SQL2.
 Example SQL statements: CREATE TABLE table1 (column1 NUMBER, column2 VARCHAR2(30)); INSERT INTO table1 VALUES (1, 'XYZ'); SELECT * FROM table1 WHERE column2 = 'XYZ'; What are the difference between DDL, DML and DCL commands?
 DCL - Data Control Language.
 1. 2.
 Oracle Tips and Answers by Ari Kaplan.